fchensan/application-study-tool/pages/config/config_helper/config_helper.md

 and the otel container restarted before changes will take effect.

 ## Before You Start
-The default settings file reduces the amount of boilerplate that must be configured for each BigIP device to be monitored.
+The default settings file reduces the amount of boilerplate that must be configured for each BIG-IP device to be monitored.

 * [Configuration >	Configuration Helper (Recommended) > Default Configuration]({{ site.url }}{{ site.baseurl }}/config/config_helper/config_defaults.html)

-Settings without a logical default (e.g. url of the bigIP device) or wishing to override the default can be set as described in:
+Settings without a logical default (e.g. url of the BIG-IP device) or wishing to override the default can be set as described in:

 * [Configuration >	Configuration Helper (Recommended) > Device Configuration]({{ site.url }}{{ site.baseurl }}/config/config_helper/config_receivers.html)